-The following information is provided solely as a reference summary for agency convenience.
+The following information is provided solely as a reference summary for agency convenience and does not contain any new information.

 Benefits Under Section 63 of the Public Officers Law

 Section 63 of the Public Officers Law entitles certain veterans to a day off with pay on or in lieu of Memorial Day and November 11, Veterans' Day.